Colorado-OS/eth-contracts/README.md

 ---
 ### Beyond ETHDenver
-Colorado OS license registries could be deployed in support of business, professional, fishing, hunting, and other licenses or passes.
+Colorado OS registries could be deployed in support of business, professional, fishing, hunting, and other licenses or passes.
 Grasshopper aims to be the crypto glue that connects Web3 & self-sovereign ids but it's still in an early & highly experimental phase.
+Colorado OS can work without Grasshopper using another interface to Web3.

 **We can also see this working nicely as an entry way to secure Web3 tax systems and a public/private GPS network.**